2026 UT Grand Challenges Summit Schedule

 - Gregg Mitchell, UTHSC College of Medicine

-- Madeline Mays, Rural Health Association of Tennessee
+- Dr. Morgan McDonald, Rural Health Association of Tennessee

 From Opioid Crisis to Overdose Crisis: What’s changed and what’s next?